Sign up for a Library Card.

 Renew

-You can renew your card by
+You can renew your card by:

-• coming into a branch in person
+• coming into a branch in person with your ID

-• by calling us at (807) 345-8275
+Call us at (807) 345-8275.

 • eServices are not free for everyone.
 To use Thunder Bay Public Library's eServices, you must hold a valid Library Card by: